Minimal Energy Local Systems on Curves: Introduction

 \subsection{Structure of the paper}

-Our methods heavily rely on Non-Abelian Hodge Theory, which gives us a correspondence between local systems on $X \setminus D$ and parabolic Higgs bundles on $X$ (with parabolic divisor $D$).
-In \hyperlink{section.2}{Section 2} and \hyperlink{section.3}{Section 3} we review the notions of parabolic bundles and $\C$-VHS.
-In particular, we discuss how to take a $\C$-VHS on $X \setminus D$ and produce a parabolic Higgs bundle.
+Our methods heavily rely on non-abelian Hodge theory, which gives us a correspondence between local systems on $X \setminus D$ and parabolic Higgs bundles on $X$ (with parabolic divisor $D$).
+In \autoref{sec:parabolic bundles} and \autoref{sec:VHS} we review the notions of parabolic bundles and $\bc$-VHS.
+In particular, we discuss how to take a $\bc$-VHS on $X \setminus D$ and produce a parabolic Higgs bundle.